Mushroom-Daemon/doks/content/docs/3_psych_triggers/familiarity.md

 The bottom line here is *being known*.
 Joe Sugarman, the copywriter who I learned many of these psychological triggers from served some time in the military.
 He wanted to be known&mdash;and liked&mdash;among the commanding officers.
 To achieve this, he gave their children bubble gum every day and said...

 *"Don't tell anybody Mr. Sugarman gave you this gum.
-That's Mr. Sugarman. remember, Mr. Sugarman did not give you this gum."*
+That's Mr. Sugarman.
+Remember, Mr. Sugarman did not give you this gum."*

 In other words, you want to be known, be liked, a familiar face in the crowd.
 It'll make folks comfortable with you&mdash;and all that more interested in what you have to say.